 Wear-protection layer consisting of a Ti adhesion layer, a TiN intermediate layer, a stepped TiNC gradient and a TiCN(H) functional layer.

-Double Ag low-E layer system consisting of various oxide and metallic layers with thicknesses between 3 and 30 nm.
+Analysis of optical multilayer coatings, e.g. double Ag-Low-E coating systems.
+The figure shows double Ag-Low-E layer system consisting of different oxide and metallic layers with thicknesses between 3 and 30 nm.

 The mechanical and tribological properties of Diamond-Like Carbon (DLC) coatings are determined by the hydrogen content of the carbon top layer.
-This H content can be determined quantitatively by means of SIMS.
+By means of SIMS analysis and DLC layer analysis, this H content can be quantitatively determined.